-However, the way content is visualized in the end is only the icing on the cake.
+However, the type of information, data, and KPIs that are finally visualized are only the icing on the cake.
 Especially in case an airline dashboard software is more than just a visualization of one data source.
-If you aim for profound software that also provides functions beyond a simple KPI dashboard, a sophisticated backend is required.
+A sophisticated backend is required if you are aiming for profound software that also provides functions beyond a simple KPI dashboard.
 A backend that —most often— consists of several software components.

 - Master Data Services